NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

 NC State Performance Insights

-- The Wolfpack average 82.7 points per game (33rd in college basketball) while allowing 52.8 per outing (35th in college basketball).
-They have a +179 scoring differential overall and outscore opponents by 29.9 points per game.
+- The Wolfpack are outscoring opponents by 29.9 points per game with a +179 scoring differential overall.
+They put up 82.7 points per game (33rd in college basketball) and allow 52.8 per contest (35th in college basketball).

 Colorado Performance Insights

-- The Buffaloes' +159 scoring differential (outscoring opponents by 26.5 points per game) is a result of putting up 88.7 points per game (12th in college basketball) while allowing 62.2 per outing (151st in college basketball).
+- The Buffaloes put up 88.7 points per game (12th in college basketball) while giving up 62.2 per contest (151st in college basketball).
+They have a +159 scoring differential and outscore opponents by 26.5 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.